techfromsage/aspire-moodle-integration/README.md

 This module is being actively maintained by Talis (and you are welcome to submit your own pull requests!)

+### What version are you using?
+To determine what version of this activity module you are using,

+* in Moodle
+* go to your 'Plugin Overview' page `{moodlesite}/admin/plugins.php`
+* search for mod_aspirelists and note the version in the version column.

 ## 2.4

 This is a block plugin which allows a moodle block to be added to courses.
 It is very simplistic in how it does this.

+### What version are you using?
+To determine what version of this block you are using,

+* in Moodle
+* go to your 'Plugin Overview' page `{moodlesite}/admin/plugins.php`
+* search for block_aspirelists and note the version in the version column.

 ## 1.x